 Entity IDs (EIDs) are a dotted-decimal phrase.
-It expresses the Shelf, Resource Number, Port or Connection number, and if it is an endpoint, it gains an fourth decimal.
-An Example:
+It expresses the Shelf, Resource Number, Port or Connection number, and if it is an endpoint, it gains a fourth decimal.
+An example:

-You can assume the shelf number will always be 1 for now.
+For now, assume the shelf number will always be 1.
 The Resource number will refer to the LANforge machine ID as reported on the Status tab.
-The port id is only unique within a LANforge machine.
-The port ID also refers to hardware in a machine: radios get a third decimal.
+The Port ID is only unique within a LANforge machine.
+The Port ID also refers to hardware in a machine: radios get a third decimal.
 The fourth decimal refers to either endpoints or connections.

 While some items with port numbers, notably radios and ports, do not generate traffic.
 Endpoints generate traffic, and typically endpoints are transmitting to an opposite endpoint.
 The exception to this are multicast endpoints.

 From the dotted-decimal perspective: